SUN PARTNERS INTERNATIONAL

 (Karatu, Tanzania 2017-2019)

-Sun Partners funded and engineered the installation of a 26 kW solar PV/battery system for FAME Medical Clinic (www.fameafrica.org), a U.S.-run non-profit rural hospital near Karatu, Tanzania.
+Sun Partners funded and engineered a 26 kW solar PV/battery system for FAME Medical Clinic (www.fameafrica.org), a U.S.-run non-profit hospital near Karatu, Tanzania that serves a diverse patient population from the Maasai Tribe and multiple ethnicities.
 FAME consists of an outpatient clinic serving 1,600 patients per month, 24 bed inpatient hospital with emergency room and 2 operating rooms, laboratory and radiology facilities, and staff and volunteer housing.
 Delivery of health care by FAME is inhibited by a highly unreliable supply of power (average of 10+ power outages per week) from the grid and backup diesel generator.

-The solar PV system for FAME improves the safety and health of surrounding communities by eliminating frequent power outages that interrupt medical exams and procedures and reduce the overall effectiveness of FAME to provide consistent, quality patient care; the Project minimizes diesel fuel for the back-up generator, thus minimizing atmospheric emissions and noise in a very remote, environmentally-sensitive area of Tanzania (FAME is located adjacent to the Serengeti and Ngorongoro ecosystems); and the Project targets a diverse patient population from the rural Maasai Tribe and multiple ethnicities in Karatu (population 180,000).
+The solar PV system for FAME improves the safety and health of surrounding communities by eliminating frequent power outages that interrupt medical exams and procedures and reduce the overall effectiveness of FAME to provide consistent, quality patient care.
+The Project also minimizes diesel fuel for the back-up generator, thus minimizing atmospheric emissions and noise in a very remote, environmentally-sensitive area of Tanzania (FAME is located adjacent to the Serengeti and Ngorongoro ecosystems).

 Idetemya Girl's Dormitory- Phase II